Two Cops Killed after Gun Man Stages Attack Near Kenyan Embassy in Dar es Salaam

 In videos that have gone viral on social media, the attacker, who was on a shooting spree, can be seen roaming the Ali Hassan Mwinyi Road from the Selanda Bridge area.

-Motorists abandoned their vehicles and fled the scene as the man with two assault rifles fired indiscriminately
+Motorists abandoned their vehicles and fled the scene as the man with two assault rifles fired indiscriminately.

 The attacker, who was was wearing a checked shirt and khaki trousers, was seen punching in the air and chest-thumping as if celebrating his acts.